atomica-dev/land-x-safety-module/content/faq/faq.md

       pools.
   - header: Why stake into LandX's Safety Module?
     content: >
-      Earn Real Yield: Stakers receive risk premiums and rewards.
-Rewards are accrued in real-time in exchange for adding liquidity into the Safety Module.
+      **Earn Real Yield**: Stakers receive risk premiums and rewards.
+Rewards are accrued in real time in exchange for adding liquidity to the [Safety Module](insurance.landx.fi "Safety Module").

+      **Diversify Your Portfolio**: The [Safety Module](insurance.landx.fi
-      Diversify Your Portfolio: Safety Module offers a unique chance to diversify your portfolio with an uncorrelated asset (Safety Module Pool Token), while actively contributing to the safety and stability of the Web3 ecosystem.
+      "Safety Module") offers a unique chance to diversify your portfolio with an uncorrelated asset (Safety Module Pool Token), while actively contributing to the safety and stability of the Web3 ecosystem.
   - header: What do stakers get in return?
     content: >
       In exchange for staking token into Safety Module stakers receive risk